-Scoliosis refers to abnormal curvature of the spine.
-Scoliosis may result from various causes and the most common form of scoliosis is called idiopathic scoliosis, since no specific cause for the scoliosis can be determined.
+Scoliosis is an abnormal curvature of the spine.
+Scoliosis may result from various structural causes, although the most common form of scoliosis is called idiopathic scoliosis, which has no known cause.
 Scoliosis may also occur with congenital malformations of the spine or may be due to spinal degeneration.

 Scoliosis can occur in the mediolateral or in the anteroposterior direction.
 In the mediolateral direction, the curvature is rightward or leftward and is named according to the direction of the convexity of the curve.
 In the anteroposterior direction, the curvature is referred to as kyphosis (increased posterior convexity of the spine) or lordosis (increased posterior concavity of the spine).
 Most scoliosis also has a rotational component.

 Conventional radiographs (X-rays) are an excellent means for assessing scoliosis.
 Examinations at HSS are performed utilizing one long continuous image of the entire spine, usually obtained with the patient standing.
 Utilizing this technique, the angles of the spinal curvature can be measured and the grade of the deformity can be determined.
 These measurements can be used to predict the progression of scoliosis and to determine if the spinal alignment changes over time.
 These measurements are also critical in assessing the impact of therapeutic interventions to correct the scoliosis and aid in the assessment of the progression or resolution of the spinal curvature.
 These measurements can be performed in all age groups, including children with congenital anomalies.
 With the development of new imaging techniques the radiation dosage to the patient has been significantly reduced for the evaluation of scoliosis.
 Decreasing radiation dosage is extremely important due to the young age of many patients with scoliosis and the need for serial exams.